cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/cp_img_to_juno.rst

 Description
 -----------

-The steps to copy from Havan to Juno goes like this;
+The steps to copy your image from Havan to Juno goes like this;

 - **Step 1.** Setup OpenStack Havana environment
 - **Step 2.** Download image